BSS/OSS Academy

 • Best-of-breed catalog/CPQ → Hansen, integrated into your existing CRM/billing stack.

-• Service orchestration / OSS → Blue Planet for multi-domain orchestration.
+• Service orchestration / OSS → Ericsson or Netcracker for integrated OSS orchestration.

 Vendor Comparison Takeaways